 Water bottles were provided each day for free, which was a nice touch.
 The in-room coffee was good quality (although I dislike K-Cup machines, I understand why they are good in hotels).
 The bathroom was fairly standard with attractive tile and Tommy Bahama soaps and lotions, which smelled good and were on-brand with the pineapple motif.

-However, the overall style of room looked a little generic to me.
 The burgundy bed skirt seemed off-brand with the “pineapple” details, but on-brand with the “rose” of Hotel Rose.
 I will point out that a note from the management announced a floor-by-floor remodel coming to the hotel, so the look of the room may soon be changing.
+I’ll just have to come back soon and update my review!

 A coffee cart parked in the lobby sells delicious coffees to go during the morning rush.
 The barista was friendly and the coffee was high quality, although it was a brand I didn’t recognize.